 The 19 impact categories explained

-A life cycle assessment or LCA calculates the environmental impact of the building materials and construction products studied and results in an environmental profile, as stored in the National Environmental Database.
-This is done by examining the impact on 19 different environmental impact categories.
-But what do these categories really mean?
+A life cycle assessment (LCA) calculates the environmental impact of construction materials and products and results in an environmental profile, stored as an environmental declaration in the Dutch Environmental Database.
+This is done by examining the impact on different environmental impact categories.
+But what do these categories actually mean?

 Please accept marketing-cookies to watch this video.